mattolson/mattolson.github.com/source/blog/2012-10-01-what-is-that-loud-sucking-sound.html.markdown

 When it comes to powering servers, it doesn&rsquo;t matter if that bit represents a cat video, porn, your Facebook photos, or important medical research data.
 Even free apps aren&rsquo;t really free.
 Somewhere out there in the &ldquo;cloud&rdquo;, there are thousands and thousands of servers humming away, making a loud sucking sound, draining the nation&rsquo;s energy supply.

-_This essay was printed in the October 1, 2012 issue of [The Synthesis](http://synthesisweekly.com/the-dirty-cloud/)._